datasektionen/bawang-content/sektionen/dokument/body_en.md

 ## Chapter budget

 {{ if .reception -}}
-**Unfortunately, the budgets are not currently available due to technical difficulties**
+**Unfortunately, the budget is not currently available due to technical difficulties.**
 {{- else -}}
 The budget is available at [budget.datasektionen.se](https://budget.datasektionen.se).
 {{- end }}